drunkrhin0/drunkrhin0.github.io/_posts/2019-12-07-building-an-active-directory-lab-part-1a-automatedlab.md

 Once you execute the script AutomatedLab will do the following:

-1. Download Sysinternals tools and place them into the LabSources folder.
+2. Download Sysinternals tools and place them into the LabSources folder.
-2. It will look for an ISO file that contains the specificed OS name.
+3. It will look for an ISO file that contains the specified OS name.
 If it can’t find the ISO it will stop at this point.
-3. AL will create a virtual switch
+4. AL will create a virtual switch
-4. Then it will create base images for each operating system
+5. Then it will create base images for each operating system
-5. It will create a Windows Server 2016 root domain controller with the domain name contoso.com
+6. It will create a Windows Server 2016 root domain controller with the domain name `contoso.com`
-6. It will also create a Windows 10 Pro client machine connected to the contoso.com domain
+7. It will also create a Windows 10 Pro client machine connected to the `contoso.com` domain

 Grab a coffee!